 The flu season in Georgia begins in early October and can run as late in the year as May.
 With such a long window of opportunity for contracting the influenza virus, the flu is regarded as one of the nation’s most common illnesses.
 In fact, the Centers for Disease Control and Prevention (CDC) estimates 5 to 20 percent of Americans get the flu, and more than 200,000 people are hospitalized each year from flu-related health complications.

-Minimizing opportunities of contracting the flu is as easy as securing an annual flu vaccination– a simple message that will be touted through the Department of Public Health’s (DPH) National Influenza Vaccination Week (NIVW) campaign.
+Minimizing opportunities of contracting the flu is as easy as securing an annual flu vaccination– a simple message that will be routed through the Department of Public Health’s (DPH) National Influenza Vaccination Week (NIVW) campaign.

 Observed this year from Dec.
 5-9, the NIVW annual observance highlights the importance of continuing flu vaccinations during the holiday season and beyond.
-DPH will join the CDC and other national health organizations in educating the public about the flu vaccination and proactive measures they can follow to protect their health during flu season.
+DPH will join the CDC and other national health organizations in educating the public about flu vaccination and proactive measures they can follow to protect their health during flu season.

 While the flu can vary from season to season, the fact remains the single most effective way to prevent the flu is the flu vaccine.